Tripura Baptist Christian Union: Ebenezer High School

 Ebenezer High School is located in Twiphuma, Manubazar,South Tripura District of Tripura.
 It was established in 1983.
-The school is affiliated to Central Board of Secondary Education (CBSE).
+The school is affiliated to the Central Board of Secondary Education (CBSE).

 Saisawm Sazai Baptist Association (SSBA)

 St. James Higher Secondary School

 St James Higher Secondary School is located in Gongrai Molsom village, P.O Kendraichera, Sepahijala Dist.
 Tripura.
 It was established in 1980.
 The school is mainly for the scheduled Tribes students.
-The school is affiliated to Central Board of Secondary Education For KG to Class - X and For Class - XI & XII it is affiliated to TBSE.
+The school is affiliated to the Central Board of Secondary Education For KG to Class - X is affiliated to CBSE and For Class - XI & XII it is affiliated to TBSE.

 Nazareth English School

 Nazareth English School is Located in Tuidu Bazar, Gomati District, Tripura.
-Mainly For Classes for KG to Class VIII.
+Mainly For Classes from KG to Class VIII.

 JSBA

 The JSBA currently runs two schools.

 St. Thomas English Medium School

 St. Thomas English Medium School, located at Vanghmun village, was established in 1979.
 It educates to the mostly scheduled Tribes students living in and around Jampui hill.
 Pu Lalnunsanga is the headmaster of the school.
 The school has KG to Class X standards.
 The school is affiliated to the Tripura Board of School education (TBSE).
 Every year a considerable number of Madhyamik students appear for their examination and come out with flying colors.
 The school has contributed greatly to the educational development of the people of Jampui hill.
 It has a boarding house for both male and female students.
 A stipend is provided by the Tribal Welfare Department of Tripura, through which each year a number of poor students can pursue their educational careers at the school.